Dimland/masa-exam_ianovskii/README.md

  - [ ] To provide services to the system that do not require a state but should be used across the whole system

 3. **What is INNER JOIN?** *=> 2 points*
- - [ ] A mechanism to link between to tables in the SQL query to bring data based on the same value in two tables.
+ - [V] A mechanism to link between to tables in the SQL query to bring data based on the same value in two tables.
 Allows NULL values on one on the sides of the JOIN
  - [ ] A mechanism to link between to tables in the SQL query to bring data based on the same value in two tables.
 Only non NULL values are accepted for both sides of the JOIN
  - [ ] A way of executing to `foreach` loops in JS/TS while the internal loop uses values of the external loop
  - [ ] Such a term does not exist